 Heavy Duty Diesel Trucks (cont.)

-General Requirements Applicable to All Truck and Truck Stop Electrification Infrastructure Project Options Equipment owner shall: Commit to the project life specified with the applicable equipment project option.
-Sign a legally binding contract with the local agency including project milestones and completion deadlines.
-Demonstrate proof of equipment warranty on the Program-funded equipment.
-For the duration of the project life, the equipment owner shall: Adhere to all Program requirements.
-Agree to equipment inspections.
-Comply with record-keeping, reporting, and Program review or fiscal audit requirements.
-Properly maintain new or upgraded equipment in good operating condition and according to manufacturer's recommendations.
-General Requirements Applicable to All Truck Project Options The equipment owner shall: Certify that there are no outstanding ARB violations or non-compliance with ARB regulations associated with the equipment or the owner and provide a copy of the ARB compliance certificate from TRUCRs.
-Maintain fleet compliance with the Statewide Truck and Bus Rule without utilizing Program-funded equipment until the specified timeframe.
+General Requirements Applicable to All Truck and Truck Stop Electrification Infrastructure Project Options

+- Commit to the project life specified with the applicable equipment project option. - Sign a legally binding contract with the local agency including project milestones and completion deadlines. - Demonstrate proof of equipment warranty on the Program-funded equipment.

+- Adhere to all Program requirements. - Agree to equipment inspections. - Comply with record keeping, reporting, and Program review or fiscal audit requirements. - Properly maintain new or upgraded equipment in good operating condition and according to manufacturer's recommendations.

+General Requirements Applicable to All Truck Project Options

+The equipment owner shall:

+- Certify that there are no outstanding ARB violations or non-compliance with ARB regulations associated with the equipment or the owner and provide a copy of the ARB compliance certificate from TRUCRs. - Maintain fleet compliance with the Statewide Truck and Bus Rule without utilizing Program-funded equipment until the specified timeframe.
 ARB will post and update information on the Program website describing operational deadlines and when the Program-funded vehicle will become eligible to be included in the equipment owner's fleet compliance strategy for the applicable project option.

-Commit to move goods a majority of the time.
-Maintain California base-plated registration or California IRP, except as described in Eligible Equipment previously listed including no out-of-state and non-California IRP registration.
-Commit to 100% California-only operation (or 90% California operation as selected by the equipment owner).
-Commit to at least 50% of travel within the four California trade corridors.
-Agree to accept an on-board electronic monitoring device at any time.
-Maintain collision/comprehensive insurance on the replacement truck for replacement projects.
-General Requirements Applicable to All Engines for Repower, or Replacement Project Options Program requirements for engines for repower or replacement projects must be certified/verified (as applicable) by an ARB Executive Order for on-road use with the following: Diesel and alternative fuel engines must meet the 2010 emissions level of 0.20 grams per brake-horsepower hour (g/bhp-hr) or less NOx (FEL and CERT values) and 0.01 g/bhp-hr or less PM (CERT value).
-Hybrid and zero emission engines must be 2015 or newer and certified/verified (as applicable) by ARB.
-Low NOx engines must meet the optional low NOx standard of 0.02 g/bhp-hr or less NOx and be certified/verified (as applicable) by ARB.
-Class 8 truck - intended service of Heavy Heavy Duty (HHD) for diesel engines or Heavy Duty Otto (HDO) for applicable alternative fuel vehicles.
-Class 7 truck - intended service of Medium Heavy Duty (MHD) or HHD for diesel engines or HDO for applicable alternative fuel vehicles.
-Class 6 truck - intended service of MHD for diesel engines or HDO for applicable alternative fuel vehicles.
-Class 6 truck - intended service of MHD for diesel engines or HDO for applicable alternative fuel vehicles.
-Class 6 truck - intended service of MHD for diesel engines or HDO for applicable alternative fuel vehicles.
-Class 6-8 trucks - all heavy duty hybrid or electric vehicles shall follow ARB's Heavy Duty Hybrid Electric Vehicle Certification Procedure.
+- Commit to move goods a majority of the time. - Maintain California base-plated registration or California IRP, except as described in Eligible Equipment previously listed including no out-of-state and non-California IRP registration. - Commit to 100% California-only operation (or 90% California operation as selected by the equipment owner). - Commit to at least 50% of travel within the four California trade corridors. - Agree to accept an on-board electronic monitoring device at any time. - Maintain collision/comprehensive insurance on the replacement truck for replacement projects.

+General Requirements Applicable to All Engines for Repower, or Replacement Project Options

+Program requirements for engines for repower or replacement projects must be certified/verified (as applicable) by an ARB Executive Order for on-road use with the following:

+- Diesel and alternative fuel engines must meet the 2010 emissions level of 0.20 grams per brake-horsepower hour (g/bhp-hr) or less NOx (FEL and CERT values) and 0.01 g/bhp-hr or less PM (CERT value). - Hybrid and zero emission engines must be 2015 or newer and certified/verified (as applicable) by ARB. - Low NOx engines must meet the optional low NOx standard of 0.02 g/bhp-hr or less NOx and be certified/verified (as applicable) by ARB. - Class 8 truck intended service of Heavy Heavy Duty (HHD) for diesel engines or Heavy Duty Otto (HDO) for applicable alternative fuel vehicles. - Class 7 truck intended service of Medium Heavy Duty (MHD) or HHD for diesel engines or HDO for applicable alternative fuel vehicles. - Class 6 truck intended service of MHD for diesel engines or HDO for applicable alternative fuel vehicles. - Class 6-8 trucks all heavy duty hybrid or electric vehicles shall follow ARB's Heavy Duty Hybrid Electric Vehicle Certification Procedure.